McLeod Residence: Notable events

 On March 2, 2007, an installation called Seattle Notables focused on the many local celebrities of Seattle including Bill Gates, Paul Allen, "Juan the Frye Apartment Guy", and the Mariner Moose.
 Local artists produced photographs, paintings, and coasters featuring the various notables.
-An official web site provides geotagged updates on the whereabouts of Seattle Notables, and was created as part of the exhibition.

 On May 17, 2007, the McLeod Residence hosted a benefit for Eric Howk, a member of Seattle band The Lashes, who was seriously injured in an accident.
 Donations collected at the event raised money to help cover Eric's medical bills.

 In June 2007, The Barbarian Group installed two "McLeod Mirrors" in the McLeod Residence's restrooms.
 These mirrors, part of a limited edition of 100, are built using off-the-shelf computer hardware and represent onlookers as a photographic mosaic of previous onlookers.
 Members of the public may purchase a McLeod Mirror for $6,000.
 The mirrors were later integrated with additional interactive pieces in a July 2007 show entitled Interactivity.